Luke-Nicklin/zen-yoga/README.md

 - __Booking Enquiry section__

   - This section allows the user to make a booking enquiry with ZenYoga about meditation, yoga and mindfulness sessions.
 The user will be asked to enter their full name, email address and message before they select the 'Submit' button.
   - On completing the form and selecting 'Submit', the user will see a booking enquiry submitted message to confirm that their enquiery was sent.
+  - This section exists towards the bottom of each page so the user can easily contact ZenYoga to make a booking enquiry.

 ![Booking Enquiry](media/ZenYoga_booking_enquiry.png)